danilop/yas3fs/README.md

 ### Loading files into S3

 Have to load a massive amount of files into an S3 bucket that you intend to front though yas3fs?
-Check out [s3-bucket-loader](https://github.com/bitsofinfo/s3-bucket-loader) for massively parrallel imports to S3.
+Check out [s3-bucket-loader](https://github.com/bitsofinfo/s3-bucket-loader) for massively parallel imports to S3.

 ### Testing

 Use this tool to test a YAS3FS install: [yas3fs-test](https://github.com/ewah/yas3fs-test)

-It will run through a slew of common commands on one or more nodes, adjust the settings.py file to what you imagine your produciton environment to look like.
+It will run through a slew of common commands on one or more nodes, adjust the settings.py file to what you imagine your production environment to look like.

 It is INVALUABLE for making changes to the yas3fs code base.